zulip/zulip/docs/contributing/continuing-unfinished-work.md

 1. Make your own changes from scratch.
 1. Go through reviewer feedback on prior work.
 Would any of it apply to the changes you're proposing?
 Be sure to address it if so.

+## Credit prior work in your commit history

+When you use or build upon someone else's unmerged work, it is both professionally and ethically necessary to [properly credit][coauthor-git-guide] their contributions in the commit history of work that you submit.

+The most direct way to credit someone else's work is with a `Co-authored-by:` line after a blank line at the end of your commit message:

+    Co-authored-by: Greg Price <greg@zulip.com>

+You may find it necessary to make use of tools such as `git commit --amend -C` or `git commit --amend --reset-author` in instances where you squash commits in such a way that preserves the wrong authorship information.

 ## Present your pull request